mapmanager/mapmanager.github.io/_posts/2017-10-22-fiji-plugins.md

 ### Exporting stack annotations to Fiji

-A Fiji plugin (bMergeChannels) is provided to open all the annotations and segments from a stack into Fiji and display them in the ROI manager, a 3D viewer, and in Simple Neurite Tracer.
+A Fiji plugin (bMergeChannels) is provided to open all annotations and segments in a stack into Fiji, displaying them in the Fiji ROI manager, 3D viewer, and in Simple Neurite Tracer.

- - From a stack window select the main menu 'MapManager - Experimental - Export To Fiji'.
+ - From a stack window, select the main menu 'MapManager - Experimental - Export To Fiji'.
 This will generate a number of text files in a folder named 'MapManagerExport' on the desktop.
  - Open Fiji and drag and drop the 'bMergeChannelsv1_.py' plugin onto the Fiji window.
 The plugin is in the main map manager source code in the 'Tracing' folder.
  - In Fiji, run the plugin and select the .txt file corresponding to the stack that was just exported.
-The plugin will display the stack, create an ROI manager, and display a 3D view of the stack with line segments and annotations included.
+The plugin will display the stack, all annotations in the ROI manager, and display a 3D view of the stack with line segments and annotations included.
  - The tracing can also be opened in [Simple Neurite Tracer][5].
 In Fiji, with the stack window frontmost, select 'Plugins - Segmentation - Simple Neurite Tracer'.
 In Simple Neurite Tracer, load the .swc file (in the MapManagerExport folder) corresponding to the stack that was just exported.